flarebyte/baldrick-whisker/README.md

 -   handlebars-helpers provides ifSatisfy, listJoin and string transformers.
 -   cli wiring via Commander exposes object and render commands.

+## FAQ

+Q: How do I point whisker to a custom config file?

+A: Set BALDRICK\_WHISKER\_CONFIG to the YAML file location.
+The loader will use it instead of the default \~/.baldrick-whisker/config.yaml.

+## Troubleshooting

+-   →
+-   →
+-   →
+-   →

 ## Documentation and links